nehalkhan2410/General/JavaScript/Console.md

 <img src="./images/Console_timeLog.png" alt="Console time and timeLog" style="width:60%;padding:0 20%;"/>

-- You can trace from where the function has be called using the `console.trace()` which takes label as a parameter.
+- You can trace from where the function has been called using the `console.trace()` which takes label as a parameter.

 ```javascript
 function bottom() {